 Application acceleration allows third-party MPI-based ISV applications to use the OpenFabrics Enterprise Distribution (OFED) interconnect protocol over the Gemini high-speed network.
 Previously, CCM only supported applications over TCP/IP protocol, which can inhibit application performance on Cray systems.
 Application acceleration uses OFED over the Gemini interconnect to leverage the communication advantages found therein.

 Customer-visible limitations:

-- Only Platform MPI and HP-MPI are presently supported. - 32-bit applications are not supported.
+- Only Open MPI is presently supported. - 32-bit applications are not supported.

 Where can I find more information?